kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 ### Requirements/Goals
-#### Function Requirements
+#### Functional
 - Having a service to generate a shorter and unique url link by given a URL input
-- Redirect user to original link when client tries to access with provided
+- Redirect user to original link when client tries to access with provided shorten url
+- **Discussion**: Should shorten url link be expire?
+Who would make the decision?
+User or Us?
+- **Discussion**: Users should optionally be able to pick a custom short link for their URL.
+#### Non Functional
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MTY1OTY2NywtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTY3ODEzODY3NywtMjA4ODc0NjYxMl19
 -->